RELATES TO: 7 C.F.R. 272.1, 272.5, 272.6, 273.16, 273.17, 273.18, 26 C.F.R. 301.6402-6

 (b) Send a KCD-1 to notify the household of the terminated claim.

 Section 9.
 Compromising, Terminating, and Writing-off Claims.
-(1) Except for a recipient claim that is established by a court of the appropriate jurisdiction, the cabinet may compromise a claim or a portion of a claim if:
+(1) Except for a recipient claim that is established by a court of the appropriate jurisdiction, the cabinet may compromise a claim in accordance with 7 C.F.R.
+273.18(e)(7).

 (2) In accordance with 7 C.F.R.
 273.18(e)(8), a claim shall be terminated and written off if: